-Learners must understand the health and safety responsibilities of key personnel within a selected business.
+Learners must understand the health and safety roles and responsibilities of key personnel within a selected business.
 Learners could select a business they are already familiar with or have an interest in; this could include part-time employment, work experience or as customers.
-They could identify the roles and responsibilities, for example health www.ocr.org.uk 8 and safety office, First Aider, fire officer, site maintenance or IT equipment.
-The learners should then assign the relevant personnel to the roles they have identified.
+They could identify the roles and responsibilities, for example health and safety officer, First Aider, fire officer, site maintenance or IT equipment.
+Learners should then assign the relevant personnel to the roles they have identified.

 Learners could be introduced to a variety of risk assessment formats.
 They could then identify the common components of a risk assessment.
-The learners could design their own risk assessment form for a selected environment, incorporating some or all of the components they identified.
+Learners could design their own risk assessment form to plan a risk assessment for a selected environment, incorporating some or all of the components they identified.
 Within their plan the learner should consider the format, content and how often the risk assessment should be completed.

-LO1 - AC 1.1/2.1: Learners can prepare a report that should contain: an explanation of the legislation that is relevant in ensuring the health, safety and security of the employees; a description of the requirements that their business should put in place in terms of the physical environment and equipment.
+LO1 - AC 1.1/2.1: Learners can prepare a report that should contain: an explanation of the legislation that is relevant in ensuring the health, safety and security of employees; a description of the requirements that their business should put in place in terms of the physical environment and equipment.

-LO3 -AC3.1 /LO4 - AC4.1: A new business is setting up in your area and would like you to advise them on employer/employee responsibilities and the implementation of risk assessments.
+LO3 -AC3.1 /LO4 - AC4.1: A new business is setting up in your area and would like you to advise them on employer/employee roles and responsibilities in relation to health and safety and the implementation of risk assessments.
 You should prepare a presentation, to be given to the owner, explaining the roles and responsibilities for health and safety and the planning of a risk assessment for the business.